StephenBondor/sql-lab/queries.md

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+delete
+FROM customers
+where customers.customerid not in (select customerid from orders)